zhanxw/rvtests/README.md

 * Variable threshold tests: group variants under different frequency thresholds.
 * Kernel methods: suitable to tests rare variants having different directions of effects.
 These includes SKAT test and KBAC test.

 All above tests requires to group variants into a unit.
-The simplist case is to use gene as grouping unit.
+The simplest case is to use gene as grouping unit.
 For different grouping method, see [Grouping](#Grouping).

 To perform rare variant tests by gene, you need to use `--geneFile` to specify the gene range in a refFlat format.
 We provided different gene definitions in the [Resources](#Resources) section.
 You can use `--gene` to specify which gene(s) to test.
 For example, specify `--gene CFH,ARMS2` will perform association tests on CFH and ARMS2 genes.
 If there is no providing `--gene` option, all genes will be tests.